Cuciurgan power station: Debt liability

 The Cuciurgan power station owes an estimated $9 billion to Gazprom in 2022 as it has not paid for gas usage for over 15 years.

 Planned termination of sales to Moldova

 In November 2022 the power station ceased supplying Moldova with electricity after Russia reduced gas supplies.
-Recommenced in early 2023, by May 2023 Moldova announced it would no longer be buying electricity from the Cuciurgan power station once a high-voltage power line from Romania is installed, scheduled for 2025.
+Recommenced in early 2023, by May 2023 Moldova announced it would no longer be buying electricity from the Cuciurgan power station once the high-voltage Vulcănești–Chișinău power line from Romania is installed, scheduled for 2025.